moleculerjs/site/source/docs/logger.md

 title: Logger
 ---
 In Moleculer project every main modules have a custom logger instance.
-It is inherited from the broker logger instance what you can set in [options of broker](broker.html#Constructor-options).
+They inherit from the broker logger instance in which you can set the [options of broker](broker.html#Constructor-options).

 It supports also external loggers ([Pino](http://getpino.io/), [Bunyan](https://github.com/trentm/node-bunyan), [Winston](https://github.com/winstonjs/winston), ...etc)